Guide to the JISC Model Licence

 Does my institution have to pay extra for access for partner organisations?

-We do not negotiate the pricing for partner organisations, it is up to the institution and the publisher to agree is a fee is required or not and what that fee would be.
+We do not negotiate the pricing for partner organisations, it is up to the institution and the publisher to agree whether or not a fee is required, and if so what that fee would be.
+Some publishers are now implementing the Partner Fee schedule drafted by Jisc Collections in 2012.

 Should you wish to discuss any of this with us, do please get in touch.